Why should you back up your phone?

-Any iPhone user should make sure their files are protected by creating backups.
-Backing up and restoring your iPhone can actually be quite a straightforward process, and even if you can’t foresee yourself needing it, having backups at hand is a vital bit of insurance should disaster strike.
+iPhone users should make sure their files are protected by backing them up.
+Backing up and restoring your iPhone can actually be a straightforward process.
+And even if you can’t foresee yourself needing it, having backed-up files at hand is a vital bit of insurance if disaster strikes.

 There are a few scenarios where you’d need a copy of your iPhone data.
 It may be that your phone is broken, lost or stolen, or perhaps it’s as simple as upgrading to a new iPhone and needing to transfer data over.
 There are also some cases where data goes missing after upgrading to a newer iOS.
 Regularly backing up your iPhone ensures that you’re always prepared to easily recover your personal data if unexpected issues arise.

-How to back up phone with iCloud storage
+How to back up your phone with iCloud storage

 To back up your iPhone content to Apple’s iCloud, first make sure your device is connected to a Wi-Fi network, and then follow these steps: